murratdemirr/slugger/README.md

 Notice: Before the deploying the application in docker please make sure
 > maven clean install

+More information on how to run can be found at: https://docs.docker.com/compose/reference/up/

+# Core Api

+This application developed with spring boot and provides email restful endpoints and processing batch stuff.

+Core API listens to the Kafka Queue for each message from any edge API and each 5 minute thus data write to a database.

+# Edge Api

+This application provides that xml feed endpoint and proxy restful client via core app.

+Notice: You can run this application as multiple instances.

 for more information about rest services look at the below link